-By purchasing from the pfSense Store, you are not only supporting the project, you are simplifying the process of selecting the right hardware for your needs.
+By purchasing from The pfSense Store or a pfSense Partner, you are not only supporting the project, you are simplifying the process of selecting the right hardware for your needs.
 The hardware appliances in the pfSense Store have been tested and deployed in a wide range of large and small network environments.
 What's more, eligble hardware purchases from the store come bundled with one year of support for the pfSense software.

 |Best Used For||

 The following outlines the minimum hardware requirements for pfSense 2.x.
-Note the minimum requirements are not suitable for all environments, see the Hardware Sizing Guidlines for more information.
+Note the minimum requirements are not suitable for all environments.
 You may be able to get by with less than the minimum, but with less memory you may start swapping to disk, which will dramatically slow down your system.

 |Requirements Specific to Individual Platforms:|